In this article:

 When tutors select the End lesson and return minutes option, tutors do not receive payment for those 0-2 minutes.
 If you know ahead of time that you will not be able to complete the call, please use the new “decline” button prior to answering the call.
 You can learn more about the new decline button in here.

 If a tutor opts to return the lesson to the student, ratings will not be counted toward tutors’ overall rating.

-When your call surpasses 2 minutes and this option is no longer available to you, the button will simply read “END LESSON” as pictured below.
+When your call surpasses 2 minutes and this option is no longer available to you, you will no longer see the return lessons option when you click End Lesson.

 I am receiving a 30-minute call, but I only have 20 minutes available, should I answer the call?